martinkiefer/Scotch/README.md

 * An FPGA toolchain is required.
 For now, only IntelFPGAs / Quartus Prime is supported, Xilinx support is planned.
 We tested with Quartus Prime Pro 19.3 and Quartus Prime 19.1.
 Thus all *10 and *V product lines should be supported.

 ## Project Structure
-ScotchDSL: Contains all code generator files and implementations of various algorithms in ScotchDSL.
+**ScotchDSL:** Contains all code generator files and implementations of various algorithms in ScotchDSL.

-Autotune: Contains all files regarding automated-tuning.
+**Autotune:** Contains all files regarding automated tuning.